When do I pay tuition?

 When should I plan to arrive at the school?

 Arriving the day before your classes begin will allow you to settle in with your home stay or your hotel.
 However, we also have students who fly in early that morning and begin classes in the afternoon.
 We are flexible based on your preference.
-If you arrive late, outside of school opening hours, we recommend staying in the nearby Black Cat Hostel, which is just one block from the school and then you can come to the school in the morning before class.
+If you arrive late, outside of school opening hours, we recommend staying at a nearby hostel then you can come to the school in the morning before class.

 How do I get to Xela?